danielsdeleo/critical/examples/future.md

 * log file load/search tool for ruby formatted logs -- a simple library to do that, plus irb wrapping
 * live code reloading
 * manpages (ronn)
-* start a std lib of metric collectors
+* start a stdlib of metric collectors (see below)
 * instantiate metrics from data over the wire so I can hit an API on the server and add/remove/update a check on clients

 ## Maybe ##
 * conf.d/ system, load .rb files from it?
-* conf.d/ system, provide a shortcut for loading json or yaml files from it (for integration w/ cfg mgrs)
+* json or yaml files support (for integration w/ cfg mgrs)
 * no-op mode?

 ## STDLIB ##